mjordan/larkm/README.md

 `target` is not an ERC property.
 It is used internally by larkm to simplify resolution to an HTTP[S] URL.

+## Support for multiple NAANs

+larkm supports using a single codebase and configuration file for managing ARKs that belong to multiple NAANs.
+It does this by looking for configured NAANs as top-level keys in the configuration file, and within each of those NAAN-specific configurations, allowing for independent configuration settings.
+All operations, including creating/updating/deleting ARKs, resolving ARKs, logging, and searching, are restricted to ARKs that contain the provided NAAN.

+This ability allows multiple organizations that each have their own NAAN use the same instance of larkm.

 ### Searching metadata

 larkm supports fulltext indexing of ERC metadata and other ARK properties via the [Whoosh](https://pypi.org/project/Whoosh/) indexer.
-This feature is not intended as a general-purpose, end-user search interface but rather to be used for administrative purposes.
-Access to the `/larkm/search` endpoint is restricted to the IP addresses registered in the "trusted_ips" configuration setting and API keys.
+This feature is not intended as a general-purpose, public search interface but rather to be used for administrative purposes.
+Access to the `/larkm/search` endpoint is restricted to the IP addresses registered in the "trusted_ips" configuration setting and API keys.Query strings must be URL-encoded.

 A simple example search, including the required `naan` and `q` query parameters, is: